iai-callgrind/iai-callgrind/CONTRIBUTING.md

 ## Working on the guide

-The main documentation of Iai-Callgrind is in the [guide][Guide].
+The main documentation of Gungraun is in the [guide][Guide].
 The source code lives in the `docs/src` subdirectory of this repo.

 To start working on the guide, ensure you have everything necessary installed